hypertrace/hypertrace-docs-website/src/pages/troubleshooting/installation.md

 template: docs
 ---
 - ## Memory
-If case of services pending, you may need more memory.
-Set memory to 5 or 6 GB
+In case of services pending, you may need more memory.
+For Docker Compose, set your Docker Desktop memory to 5 or 6 GB.

 ---
 - ## Port collision